 According to the 10-K form for 2009, Leslie’s spent a total of around $122,400,000 on operating expenses; half of this was due to labor costs.
 This means $61,200,000 was the result of other expenses, such as shipping and distribution.
 Let’s estimate that 10% ($6,120,000) is responsible for shipping and distribution.
 With the use of our index, Leslie’s can ship their products more efficiently by not wasting money on labor, gas, and time by shipping to a location where Leslie’s won’t have a good sales week.
 Doing this we may only save Leslie’s maybe 1% ($61,200), however, if Leslie’s did this for at least ten of their stores during the whole year, this will accumulate a savings of $612,000, and the savings can only get better.

 Not only will Leslie’s be able to save money on distribution, but also each individual store manager will become even more thrifty when it comes to cutting down on labor costs.
 According to the 10-K form, Leslie’s essentially spent $61,200,000 on labor costs.
 When the index is distributed electronically to each store manager, they can determine the amount of labor the store may or may not need for the next several days by analyzing the weather effects on their potential sales for employee schedules.
 Having a former employee of a Leslie’s store in Brick, New Jersey, we understand that there is always uncertainty of who will be working in a day or two if rain is in the forecast.
-In many cases, employees would be called into work for the day and only work an hour or two before being told they are no longer needed.
-If our index were in use, the store manager would be able to tell employees with confidence that they wouldn’t need to come in if sales were lacking that rainy day.
+In many cases, employees are called into work for the day and only work an hour or two before being told they are no longer needed.
+If our index were in use, the store manager would be able to tell employees with confidence that they would not need to come in if sales were lacking that rainy day.
 Even if only $30 dollars is saved in one day by 100 stores through planning employee scheduling accordingly, that’s $3000 in total savings.
 If this was done for several days in relation to using our index, we could help Leslie’s save tens of thousands of dollars on top of what Leslie’s already saves.

 Like we have mentioned before, by hiring us to provide you with our innovative index, you are essentially employing a team of specialized meteorologists to provide valuable information to gauge shipments and labor that a single-handed meteorologist with no business background would be unable to provide.
 According to the Bureau of Labor Statistics, the average salary for meteorologists employed by the Federal Government was $93,661 in March 2009.
 Our contract, located at the bottom of this document, clearly shows how Leslie’s can save thousands if one of our index packages is purchased.